The Todo Noise Application

 Note the immediate

-attribute for the synthStartStop
+attribute for both the synthToggle

 and synthTrigger

 means that the value is propagated locally before being propagated on the network to keep the latency and responsiveness of the interface to the minimum.
-See the different schema type definitions for more informations on these additional attributes.

 So let's first create a new player